Mardi Gras is a bucket-list experience, but it's also extremely wasteful. Here are practical tips to enjoy the festivities more responsibly!

-Between the classic Mardi Gras beads (tons and TONS of them), signature plastic drink cups on Bourbon Street, and trash left behind by parade-goers on the streets, waste is a serious problem.
+Between the classic Mardi Gras beads (literal tons of them), signature plastic drink cups on Bourbon Street, and trash left behind by parade-goers on the streets, waste is a serious problem.

 And I don’t think Mardi Gras should just stop existing, or people should stop attending, or even that you shouldn’t have fun when you go!
-But the problem of Mardi Gras waste is something we as tourists (and New Orleans locals) should not take lightly.
+But the problem of Mardi Gras waste is something we as tourists should not take lightly.
 Here’s how to enjoy Mardi Gras in a more conscious way.

 According to this article by National Geographic, 46 tons of discarded beads were collected by the NOLA Sanitation Department in 2018.
 And, oh yeah, that was just from an area no larger than 5 BLOCKS.
 That’s unbelievably absurd.
 So whether you’re visiting for the celebrations in New Orleans or hosting your own Mardi Gras party at home, rethink purchasing cheap plastic beads.